-FP DV 4.04
+FP DV 4.01

-Safety planning helps the survivor assess short- and long-term physical and emotional risks and develop a comprehensive, detailed safety plan that:

-reflects the survivor’s particular needs, goals, strengths, risks, and circumstances;
+Safety planning is tailored to individual goals, priorities, and circumstances and helps survivors:

+address immediate risk and safety needs;

-identifies and builds upon available and realistic options and resources;
+identify concrete, specific strategies for promoting safety that utilize available and realistic options and resources;

-prepares the survivor to promote safety in various places, circumstances, and situations, including preparing for immediate escape when necessary;
+prepare to promote safety in various places and situations, including preparing for immediate escape when necessary; and

-responds to the needs of children, as appropriate; and
+respond to the needs of children, when applicable.

-is regularly re-evaluated to ensure that it continues to meet the survivor’s needs.

-Interpretation: Safety planning must be conducted regardless of whether the survivor has left the perpetrator, is in the process of leaving the perpetrator, or will remain involved with the perpetrator.
-Plans for immediate escape should identify safe places to go in an emergency, safe contacts, and items to take when leaving.
+Interpretation: Survivors should be viewed as experts in their own safety, but personnel can help them evaluate options and make informed decisions.
+Safety planning must be conducted regardless of whether the survivor has left the perpetrator, is in the process of leaving the perpetrator, or will remain involved with the perpetrator.

 Interpretation: For military families, safety planning should also address concerns related to deployments, duty assignments, or permanent change of station orders.

+FP DV 4.02

+Survivors and personnel regularly re-evaluate and update safety plans to ensure that they continue to address the risks survivors face.

+Interpretation: Although safety planning is focused on managing immediate risk and safety concerns, the “immediate" risks and needs survivors face may also change over time.
+Accordingly, while safety plans will at first focus on the issues identified in the initial assessment, they may also evolve over time to address new risks and concerns.

 DV 5: Service Planning and Monitoring